Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 I don’t pretend to understand all the science he explains, but I trust his expertise because his lights have consistently been the most useful LED grow lights in my grow ops.

 In some ways, Matt’s lights are “old-school” in that they have no dimmers, Bluetooth capability, controllers or other fancy and often unnecessary features found on some premium LED grow lights in the last ten years.
-And compared to newer, more expensive LED grow lights, his are often heavier, hotter and noisier.
+And compared to newer, more expensive LED grow lights, his are heavier, hotter and noisier.

 But whatever old-school features Lush LED lights might have, they do the job well, and Matt’s company is refreshingly helpful and has a lot of integrity.
 His grow lights last for the tens of thousands of hours he promises, with little if any decline in light intensity and spectral output.
 We’ve never had even one of his lights fail for any reason!